The Quantum Steeplechase: APPENDIX A: Transmission and Reflection Amplitudes

 Note: $\lambda=\frac{V}{E_F} $ is fixed while taking the RPA limit and $ V $ is the well depth or barrier height and $ E_F = \frac{1}{2} mv_F^2 $ is the Fermi energy. $\xi_0=2 k_F a$ where $k_F$ is the Fermi momentum and the barrier(or well) goes from `-a' to `a'.\\ \mbox{ }\\ \mbox{ }\\

 \begin{bf}(e) Finite barrier tunneling \end{bf}

 \begin{bf}(f) Finite well \end{bf}

-It can be shown that on taking proper limits, it is possible to obtain one from the another, for example, from finite barrier to singe delta, from asymmetric double delta to symmetric double delta and so on. \\
+It can be shown that on taking proper limiting conditions, one can obtain one case from another, for example, from finite barrier to singe delta, from asymmetric double delta to symmetric double delta and so on. \\